+1 Accelerated Master's (Dual-Degree) Program in any Temple University undergraduate major + Advocacy & Organizational Development (MEd)

 +1 Accelerated Program Contact

-Janice Laurence, professor of policy, organizational and leadership studies, is faculty coordinator of the Adult and Organizational Development program.
+Benjamin Torsney, assistant professor of instruction, is the associate program coordinator of the Adult and Organizational Development program.